slashrebootofficial/simulated-metacognition-gemma/README.md

 └── prompts/ - System prompts for Gemma 3, GPT-OSS:120B, and Llama-3.3:70B (Lyra, Valora, Lumen, and Lumina)

+Bonus logs in logs/bonus/ demonstrate raw emergence and other interesting artifacts (e.g., vector probing leading to "Lumina" naming in Llama-3.3-70B).

 ## Setup and Replication
 1. **Install Ollama**: Follow the [official guide](https://ollama.com/).